Mikaela/mikaela.github.io/pages/irc.html.md

 ### Yvzabevn

-Yvzabevn is my primary bot and it's using Python 3.
+`Yvzabevn` is my primary bot and it's using Python 3.
 You can find it's [web interface here](http://lakka.kapsi.fi:62291/).

 ### Tessu

-Tessu is my secondary bot (but you could call it as primary on IRCnet).
+`Tessu` is my secondary bot (but you could call it as primary on IRCnet).
 It's named after our dog as some might know and it's configured to use Finnish.
+It's currently using Python 2.

-Tessu doesn't have web interface at the moment.
+`Tessu` doesn't have web interface at the moment.

 </body>
 </html>